 We derive thickness from the BedMachine surface and bed elevation.
-We adjust the surface through time by linearly interpolating the SEC product and adding it to the BedMachine surface, where the SEC product exists.
+We adjust the surface through time by linearly interpolating the SEC product and adding it to the BedMachine surface.
 Finally, from the fixed bed and temporally varying surface, we calculate the time-dependent ice thickness at each gate pixel.